Channel Estimation for Reconfigurable Intelligent Surface Aided Multi-User mmWave MIMO Systems: Conclusions

 \section{Conclusions}

-This paper studies the channel estimation problem for the RIS aided multi-user MIMO system and proposes a novel uplink channel estimation protocol to estimate the cascaded channels directly.
-Specifically, we recognize the cascaded channel are typically sparse, and formulate the channel estimation problem into a sparse channel matrix recovery problem using CS techniques, in order to achieve achieve robust channel estimation with limited training overhead.
-In particular, the sparse channel matrixes of the cascaded channels of all users have a common row-column-block sparsity structure due to the common channel between BS and RIS.
-Hence, by taking advantages of such a sparsity structure, we propose a two-step procedure based multi-user joint channel estimator.
-Moreover, the optimization of the training reflection coefficient sequences at the RIS is studied to improve the estimation performance.
-Finally, the simulation results validate the effectiveness of the proposed estimator.
+This paper studies the channel estimation problem for the RIS aided multi-user mmWave MIMO system and \mbox{proposes} a novel channel estimation protocol to estimate the \mbox{cascaded} channels directly.
+Using the observation that the cascaded channels are typically sparse, we formulate the channel \mbox{estimation} problem as a sparse channel matrix \mbox{recovery} \mbox{problem} using CS techniques, which enables \mbox{channel} \mbox{estimation} with limited training overhead.
+In particular, the sparse channel matrices of the cascaded channels of all users have a common sparsity structure due to the common channel between BS and RIS.
+Hence, by taking advantage of such a common sparsity structure, we propose a two-step multi-user joint \mbox{channel} \mbox{estimation} procedure.
+Moreover, the \mbox{optimization} of the \mbox{training} sequence of reflection coefficients at the RIS is studied.
+Finally, the simulation results validate the \mbox{effectiveness} of the proposed estimator.